Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Everyone buys time so that Max can complete the algorithim

-Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after fail many times before only to have Bursun take full contol.
+Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after failing many times before only to have Bursun take full contol.

-Just as looks like Max/Jax will defeat Spike Bursun takes full control and maybe even kill the body of his host state how he wouldn't shut up.

-Bursun makes a commentary on the state of the world even pointing out Max parading around as a citizen tricking everyone and kills Xenos to suck the energy from his tail.

 Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after semingly killing Xenos